 More on me:

-I’ve worked in publishing for more than 25 years, and always worked on a lens that helps me see how religion causes us to be healthy humans, and sometimes not.
+I’ve worked in publishing for more than 25 years, and always worked with a lens that helps me see how religion causes us to be healthy humans, and sometimes not.
 A faith that draws us together in love has always been the mission behind my everyday publishing work, including content development, responding to cultural and marketplace needs, and bringing positive change.
 That's why I value strong communication, relationship, empowering others, humility, integrity, and transparency.

 I was VP and Publisher for Zondervan Books, part of HarperCollins, and before that I worked for the book division of Guideposts magazine.
 I've worked on numerous national bestsellers and books that drive conversations and help people grow.
 There's more of my professional background on LinkedIn.